General Business Core Courses - 24 Credits

 This concentration provides preparation for careers in the field of human resource management.
 The courses examine various areas of human resource management, including quality measurement techniques, employment law, recruitment and selection, training and development, compensation, benefits and labor relations.

-The International Business concentrations focuses on decision-making in an international context and prepares professionals for positions within multinational organizations.
+The International Business concentration focuses on decision-making in an international context and prepares professionals for positions within multinational organizations.
 Business functions are related to the socio-cultural, political, legal and labor forces that affect global corporations.
 The International Business concentration evaluates both theoretically and practically the opportunities and risks of doing business in an increasingly complex and interdependent world.

-The program of study in management stresses the application of analytic and critical skills to the business enterprise as a whole, as well as decisions the manager must make to plan, organize and control resources.
+The program of study in Management stresses the application of analytic and critical skills to the business enterprise as a whole, as well as decisions the manager must make to plan, organize and control resources.
 Included in this area are courses in the selection and training of personnel, coordinating operations, production, planning, decision making, and program implementations.

-Courses in marketing are designed to offer the student the tools necessary for the managerial task of developing and distributing the company's goods and services.
-The marketing area plays a fundamental role in the he successful management of a business enterprise.
+Courses in Marketing are designed to offer the student the tools necessary for the managerial task of developing and distributing the company's goods and services.
+The marketing area plays a fundamental role in the successful management of a business enterprise.
 It calls for a specific knowledge of marketing organization and an appreciation of the importance of marketing decisions in satisfying customer needs and generating profits.

 This concentration provides preparation for leadership roles at all levels of organizations.
 The courses, which focus on ethics and leadership, motivational theory and practice, organizational behavior, and team building, enable students to develop their abilities to align people and motivate them to achieve organizational goals.

 The student may select one of two tracks to complete the Capstone requirement.
 Track I, for six credits, involves a Thesis or Business Plan Preparation.
 A high GPA and permission of the Executive Director is required.

 Students electing to fulfill their Capstone requirements by selecting the Track II option must complete nine credits of work; six credits of Comprehensive Case Studies, plus an additional advanced elective offered form the M.B.A.
 Program numbered 700 to 799, or with permission of the Graduate Business chair or designee.